tewarid/tewarid.github.io/_posts/2012/2012-03-23-custom-usb-driver-and-app-using-winusb-and-c#.md

     winusbcoinstaller2.dll
 ```

 You can now use the Windows Device Manager to update the driver for your, as yet, unknown device.
 Point Windows to the INF file you have created.
 If all goes well you'll see a MY DEVICE NAME device category with a device called MY DEVICE NAME, or something else appropriate if you've changed that in the INF file.
-Windows 8 refuses to install unsigned drivers, you'll either need to [enable](http://www.windows7hacker.com/index.php/2012/08/how-to-install-an-un-signed-3rd-party-driver-in-windows-8/) installation of unsigned drivers, or [test-sign](http://msdn.microsoft.com/en-us/library/windows/hardware/ff546236.aspx) the driver.
+Windows 8 refuses to install unsigned drivers, you'll either need to enable installation of unsigned drivers, or [test-sign](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/how-to-test-sign-a-driver-package) the driver.

 ## Using WinUSB without a driver package

 Your USB device may work with WinUSB without requiring a custom INF.
-Details are available under section "Installing WinUSB by specifying the system-provided device class" at [WinUSB Installation](http://msdn.microsoft.com/en-us/library/windows/hardware/ff540283.aspx).
+Details are available under section _Installing WinUSB by specifying the system-provided device class_ at [WinUSB Installation](https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/winusb-installation).
 You'll need to edit Windows registry to set the device interface GUID each time the device is plugged to a different physical port.
-If your device provides the [right descriptors](http://msdn.microsoft.com/en-us/library/windows/hardware/hh450799.aspx) it should work with Windows 8 without requiring any extra effort.

 ## Communicate with the device in C# using WinUSBNet